OpenStackOnRaPi/ostackinstall/README.md

 #### 7.ii.a Provider network dedicated to a tenant

+To run this experiment, first create a new regular project and a regular user if they are not already present in your OpenStack (the project/user admin is not a very good match for what we are going to do).
+This is an easy task, and we do not describe it here.
+Please, check offcial OpenStack guides for details.

 You have to connect to OpenStack using OpenStack command line tool as admin (source appropriate rc file).

 Similarly to how a provider network is created in file `init-runonce.2025.1.cirros`, we can create a provider network dedicated to a tenant.
 First, create a VLAN based provider network and subnetwork.
 Note that this time the created provider network is not `shared`.
 In the example below, we use VLAN 101 for that.